Carlos Salzedo: Composing

-He wrote Four Preludes to the Afternoon of a Telephone (1921) based on the telephone numbers of four of his students.
+Salzedo wrote Four Preludes to the Afternoon of a Telephone (1921) based on the telephone numbers of four of his students.
 He stated that he composed Concerto for Harp and Seven Wind Instruments (1926) because contemporary repertoire lacked a harp concerto.
 He dedicated the composition to Lucile Lawrence.
 Pentacle was a suite of five pieces for two harps, which the Milwaukee Senetinel described as "ultra-modern" in 1931.
 Elizabeth Sprague Coolidge commissioned Salzedo to write a piece for harp and chamber orchestra; Preamble et Jeux premiered in 1929.
 In The New York Times, Henry Prunières said the work had "extraordinary refinement, delicate explorations in sonority, and nice balancing in timbre" while Herman Devries, writing for the Chicago American wrote it was "just another of those modern things."
-In 1932, Salzedo arranged Manuel de Falla's Seven Popular Songs for two harps and voice, specifically for Nina Koschetz to sing with.
+In 1932, Salzedo arranged Manuel de Falla's Seven Popular Songs for two harps and voice, specifically for Nina Kochetz to sing with.
 Using the note-alphabet correspondence he developed for Olga's name piece, Salzedo composed songs for his students as wedding presents.
 These pieces are called Wedding Presents.
 He composed Diptych, Two Pieces for Right Hand Alone (1950) for a student who injured her hand.
 The themes for the pieces were based on her name.
-In 1953, Salzedo wrote a second concerto for harp, but he did not complete the orchestration for it.
 During this time he mostly composed small pieces and arrangements.

+In 1953, Salzedo wrote his Second Concerto for Harp and Orchestra, but he did not complete the orchestration for it before his death in 1961.
+The harp part and piano score reduction were published by Don Henry at Lyra Music Company.
+The orchestration was completed by Robert Russell Bennett.
+On 28 March 1982, Jennifer Hoult performed the world premiere of the concerto with the American Chamber Orchestra under the baton of Charles Barker.
+The live recording of this performance is part of the sound recordings collection in the Library of Congress.